o3de/o3de.org/content/docs/userguide/particles/editor/reference-audio.md

 ---
-description: ' Use the Audio attribute in the &ALYlong; &particle-editor; to specify which sounds the particle system emits and when. '
+description: ' Use the Audio attribute in the Amazon Lumberyard Particle Editor to specify which sounds the particle system emits and when. '
 title: Audio Attribute
 ---